orstavik/JoiEvents/docs/1b_EventLoop/7_WhatIs_MicrotaskQueue.md

    * It will be much simpler to debug and understand the running of your code if your current process completes first, and then the side-effect/consequence of some of your calls in this process is handled afterwards.
    * You might trigger related side-effects several times during your process.
 For example, the browser can trigger a side-effect function every time an HTML attribute changes, when that attribute is observed by a `MutationObserver`.
 If your function is incrementally changing this attribute value several times during its process, you would much rather that the side-effect runs *once after your process has completed* and all your incremental changes has been performed, instead of *several times in the middle of your process* for each increment of the same value.

 In the next demo, we will illustrate the `MutationObserver` use case for the microtask queue.
 We will create our own `mutableObject` with a `count` property.
 We hide this property behind a pair of get/set methods, and when the set method changes the value of the `count` property, we add a method to the microTask queue.
 But!
 We only add one call to the microtask queue.
 If the `mutableObject` has already triggered such a call, we do nothing.
-(And to simplify the code example, we strip out the error handling.)
+(To simplify the code example, we strip out the error handling.)

 ```javascript
 /** microtask queue start **/